sakaki-/gentoo-on-b3/README.md

 ```
 Of course, use whatever IP address you assigned earlier, rather than `192.168.1.123` in the above.
 Also, if you changed root's password in the USB image, use that new password rather than `gentoob3` in the above.

-Once logged in, feel free to configure your system as you like! <a name="live-use-warning"></a>Of course, if you're intending to use the B3 as an externally visible server, you should [change the `ssh` host keys](https://missingm.co/2013/07/identical-droplets-in-the-digitalocean-regenerate-your-ubuntu-ssh-host-keys-now/#how-to-generate-new-host-keys-on-an-existing-server), change `root`'s password, install a firewall etc.
+Once logged in, feel free to configure your system as you like!
+Of course, if you're intending to use the B3 as an externally visible server, you should take the usual precautions, such as changing `root`'s password, configuring the firewall, possibly [changing the `ssh` host keys](https://missingm.co/2013/07/identical-droplets-in-the-digitalocean-regenerate-your-ubuntu-ssh-host-keys-now/#how-to-generate-new-host-keys-on-an-existing-server), etc.

 ### Recompiling the Kernel (Optional)